Thank you for reading our post, please rate this article at the end.

 Although the campground is small, it does have one loop.
 The ground is covered in trees and pine needles, so there isn’t much privacy since the trees don’t block out the side view.
 However, there is a lot of shade because of how dense the foliage is.

-If you’re interested in fishing, canoeing, or kayaking, Jackson Lake is the perfect spot for you, and it’s only a short walk from the grounds.
+If you’re interested in fishing, canoeing, or kayaking, Jackson Lake is the perfect spot—it’s only a short walk from the grounds.

 13. Orange Grove RV Park

 Orange Grove RV Park’s success comes from focus and commitment.
 They pin-pointed running an RV park as their one task, and they excel at it.
-The lot spaces for RVs are noticeably wider than average, and each spot has a personal orange tree with fresh oranges on it.
+The lot spaces for RVs are noticeably wider than average, and each spot has a personal orange tree with fresh oranges.

-Their comprehensive hook-up system will provide you with electricity, hot water, and cold water.
-In addition, they have an onsite sewage system for your convenience.
-Their check-in lobby is always staffed so that you can relax and enjoy your time here at the resort.
+Their comprehensive hook-up system provides electricity, hot water, and cold water.
+In addition, they have an on-site sewage system for your convenience.
+The check-in lobby is always staffed so that you can relax and enjoy your time at the resort.

-They have beautiful pools and a luxurious billiards room for their guests to enjoy.
+They have beautiful pools and a luxurious billiards room for guests to enjoy.

 14. Refugio State Beach

-Although there are no RV or tent sites with electric, water, and sewage hookups at this beach, it is still in high demand.
+Although this beach does not have RV or tent sites with electric, water, and sewage hookups, it is still in high demand.

-Make sure you book your camping spot at least 6 months early to get a reservation.
-The area is very popular because it’s located in stunning California.
+Book your camping spot at least six months early to get a reservation.
+The area is trendy because it’s located in stunning California.

 El Capitán’s beaches are only a few miles away, and the clear open sands of these beaches seem to go on forever.
 Beach camping could be one of the best activities for your next camping trip.